icub-tech-iit/test-skin-patches/README.md

     ```
 4. Open up the browser and connect to **`localhost:6080`** to get to the workspace desktop GUI.

-### 🖥 Tested platforms
-We tested that the docker container run successfully on the following operating systems:
-- Ubuntu 20.04

 ## 🖐🏻 Instructions to test the skin
 1. Connect the `ESD USB/CAN` device to the host machine, then from a host console do:
     ```sh